 Care for the elderly

-In its five Snehalayas (‘houses of love’) TLM takes care of around 100 elderly people who were rejected and abandoned by their families due to leprosy.
+In its five Snehalayas (‘houses of love’) TLM provides holistic care for elderly people who were rejected and abandoned by their families due to leprosy.
 Many have crippling deformity in their hands and feet, and TLM provides them with loving care that enables them to live healthy lives with dignity.

 With its wealth of expertise in leprosy and a state of the art laboratory, field hospitals and programmes, TLM India conducts research into diverse issues which continue to pose problems in the control and eradication of leprosy.
 These areas include transmission, diagnosis, treatment, drug resistance, societal and community-based research and advocacy.